 - Facebook has limitations.
 Please read the section titled “Please don’t do this.”

 Note: Most of my activity involves closed groups.
 Closed group search results have been broken in Facebook since the middle of 2017 (it’s 2017-10-16 now).
-It takes two tries to open each result, whether you’re clicking manually or running this bookmarklet (so you must run it twice—not a huge deal).
+It takes two tries to open each result.
+I stumbled on an accidental workaround for this on 2017-10-20 and updated the bookmarklet.